MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsTeamsAppPermissionPolicy.md

 ```

 ### -DefaultCatalogAppsType
-Choose to allow or block the installation of Microsoft Apps.
+Choose to allow or block the installation of Microsoft apps.

 ```yaml
 Type: String